 Aquatic sports add a fun active dimension to a vacation.
 At the same time, they let you relax and get a little exercise.
-So, if you’re looking for a few new ideas to try the next time you have time off, we suggest adding one of these activities to your water-sport list.
+So, if you’re looking for a few new ideas to try the next time you have time off, here are a few watersports you have to try.

 Fishing is not the same as a guided fishing trip or a fishing charter.
 Fishing with a pro, whether on saltwater or freshwater, eliminates the learning curve you face when angling in unfamiliar waters.
 A guide will teach you effective techniques, clue you into the best lures, and give you a better chance to catch more fish.
 Plus, an experienced guide knows about the local ecology and scenery, and can get you to the best spots.
 Fishing with a guide gives you the chance to catch new species, explore new waters, and fish with greater confidence while on vacation.